 Productivity Tops the Agenda

 Productivity now tops the agenda for many organizations.
 Fueled by increasing concerns about the economy, many big name organizations (e.g. Google and Facebook) have launched drives to boost productivity and performance.
 Yet, there is a surprising lack of agreement on how to make it happen.
 Some are adopting the traditional approach (e.g. productivity tracking), with others adopting a more contemporary ‘ways of working’ approach.

-Trends such as ‘the great resignation’ and ‘quite quitting’ have made managers suspicious.
+Trends such as ‘the great resignation’ and ‘quiet quitting‘ have made managers suspicious.
 They are skeptical if they are really getting 100% from their staff.

 Many big organizations are turning to productivity tracking.
-Some have even gone as far as suggesting that every employee should have a publicly-available job performance file.
+Some have even gone as far as suggesting that every employee should have a publicly-available job performance file1

 But how do you measure the productivity or performance for a knowledge worker?
 The danger is that the definition of productivity is steeped in the old factory notions.
 The problem is that we are not producing widgets anymore.
 Productivity for knowledge workers includes creative problem-solving, effective teamwork and collaboration, innovation, informed decision-making and so on.